The Honors College

 Phone: (610) 436-2680

-I am currently an associate professor of art in the Department of Art at West Chester University, PA.
+I am currently an associate professor of art in the Department of Art + Design at West Chester University, PA.
 Following my passions, I received my Bachelor of Fine Arts in painting and Bachelor of Science in art education from Moore College of Art and Design in Philadelphia, going on to earn my Masters in Fine Arts with Honors from the University of Delaware.
 I have been featured both locally and internationally in several permanent collections, including The Museum of Cozumel, Mexico; The National Centre of Fine Arts, Cairo, Egypt; the Reading Art Museum, Reading, Pa and several others.
 Many of my paintings can be seen in the upcoming exhibition Art in the Philadelphia Airport, 2010 to 2011.

 Joan M. Welch